What is an educational learning plan for dyslexia?

 • The teacher or special educational needs coordinator (SENCO) should write the IELP.
 It is sometimes called a passport and varies between schools.

 • The plan should include clear targets that the child is working towards.
-You can request one for any child that is struggling and falling behind in class.
+You can request one for any child who is struggling and falling behind in class.

 • Having a learning plan ensures the child gets the support they need in key areas.
 It also helps monitor their progress and improve essential skills.

-An Individual Educational Plan (IEP) is different from an Education, Health, and Care Plan (EHCP).
+• An Individual Educational Plan (IEP) is different from an Education, Health and Care plan (EHCP).
 An EHCP must be written by your local authority and can provide funding for special equipment or additional teaching support.
-It is granted to children whose special needs cannot be met without these extra provisions.

-Clickable video below.
-Dyslexic Mum discuss how to get schools to support a child with the signs of dyslexia.
+Watch the clickable video below, ‘Educational learning plans’.
+Dyslexic Mum discusses how to get schools to support a child with the signs of dyslexia.

 • What the child is learning